GSephrioth/gsephrioth.github.com/_posts/2017-01-19-Internet-communication-Class-Notes.md

 <h1 style="color:grey">Data Link Layer</h1>

-The major of the data link layer:
+The major duty of the data link layer:

 1. Framing:
 The data link layer divides the stream of bits into manageable data units called "Frames".
-It contains Trailer, data from network layer, Source address, Destination address.
+It contains Trailer, Data from network layer, Source address, Destination address.

 2. Physical Addressing:
 The data link layer adds a header of the frame to define the sender and receiver of the frame.
 Most of the time, it also called as Media Access Control(MAC) address.